DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP2.txt

 If you are reading this in Notepad or another text editor, it displays best in Word Wrap view.
-Click on Format>Word Wrap on the top bar.
-Notepad++ users will find it under View>Word wrap.
+Click on Format>Word Wrap on the top bar if using Notepad on Windows.
+Notepad++ users will find it under View>Word Wrap.
+Word Wrap is automatically done if viewing on GitHub, and should already be used in VS Code (if not, use View>Word Wrap), Kate, and KWrite.

 Retiled -- Version 0.1 Developer Preview 1 -- 12/12/2021 (MM/DD/YYYY).